sallam-dev/ci-cd/README.md

 This is an example of CI pipeline without using any frameworks CLI.
 We are deploying to a google cloud bucket

 ## Getting Started

+**Please make sure you are using at least node.js v10 and npm version 6**

 Clone the repository

 ```bash